Isaac Shadd: Early life

 Shadd was born in Delaware in 1829.
-He was one of thirteen children of Harriet Burton Parnell and Abraham D. Shadd, both of whom were abolitionists.
+He was raised Catholic as one of thirteen children of Harriet Burton Parnell and Abraham D. Shadd, both of whom were abolitionists.
 His father was born in Wilmington, Delaware, the paternal great-grandson of a Hessian soldier and a free black woman, Mrs. Elizabeth Jackson.
-Abraham was a board member of the American Anti-Slavery Society and an agent for The Emancipator that was produced by the Society.
-He was the president of the Society at the Third Annual Convention of the Negro People held from June 3 to June 13, 1833.
+Abraham was a board member of the American Anti-Slavery Society and an agent for The Emancipator that was produced by the society.
+He was the president of the society at the Third Annual Convention of the Negro People held from June 3 to June 13, 1833.

 Black children were not allowed to attend school in Delaware, so in 1833 Abraham moved the family five miles over the border to West Chester, Pennsylvania, in 1833.
 The children studied in a Quaker school.
 Both Abraham and Harriet Shadd's houses in Delaware and Pennsylvania were stations on the Underground Railroad.
 Shadd lived at his parents' house in West Chester in 1850.

-Shadd and his sister Mary Ann moved to Ontario, Canada, about the time that the Fugitive Slave Act of 1850 (September 18, 1850) was enacted that made it easier for slave takers to take runaway and free people into slavery from northern states.
+Shadd and his sister Mary Ann moved to Ontario, Canada, around the time that the Fugitive Slave Act of 1850 (September 18, 1850) was enacted that made it easier for slave takers to take runaway and free people into slavery from northern states.
 Mary Ann had written a pamphlet, A Plea for Emigration, or Notes on Canada West in Its Moral, Social and Political Aspect, that informed free and enslaved blacks of the benefits of moving to Canada for freedom.
 Abraham moved his family in 1853 to Canada West (Ontario after confederation in 1867).
 Abraham was a landowner, politician, activist, and a farmer.
 Abraham died on February 11, 1882, and was buried in Maple Leaf Cemetery.